imgurbot12/cli/README.md

 [![forthebadge](https://forthebadge.com/images/badges/made-with-python.svg)](https://forthebadge.com)

-A highly configurable, dynamic, fast, and easy solution to managing our command-line application.
+A highly configurable, dynamic, fast, and easy solution to managing a command-line application.
 The goal is to make cli development as simple and effective as possible for any configuration enabling the developer to focus on function over form.